I'm a huge believer in disconnecting every once in a while to enjoy life! That's where hiking has helped me a lot...

-But at the same time, we cannot ignore the huge variety of tools that helps elevate your experience hiking or trailing outdoors.
-Helpful tools such as trail maps and tracking apps, as well as cameras and navigation apps, are excellent tools that you can use on your smartphones to make your hike as smooth and enjoyable as it can be.
+These hiking apps are excellent tools that you can use on your smartphones to make your hike as smooth and enjoyable as it can be.

 Besides, you no longer need to pack a backpack full of tools to help you with longer hikes.
-All you’ll need is your smartphone with a few hiking apps downloaded.
+All I need now is my smartphone with a few hiking apps downloaded.

-But with the vast amount of hiking and trail apps available on the market, how do you know which is the best to download?
+And with the vast amount of hiking and trail apps available on the market, how do you know which is the best one to download?

 From finding new trails to learning about must-see sights at a location, the best hiking apps can definitely help make your experiences more memorable.